nihkelle/-Python-Text-Analytics-Media-Analysis-/README.md

 <ins>Reusable Plotting Function Design:</ins>
 - Built a flexible plotting function (plot_top) that can visualize different n-gram types by reusing the same logic, supporting clean and maintainable code.

-## 📧 Question 5 – Email Spam Detection Analysis
+## Email Spam Detection Analysis

-Question Overview
+Task Overview
-- In this question, I analyzed 20 spam emails by extracting and processing both the subject lines and body text.
+- In this task, I analyzed 20 spam emails by extracting and processing both the subject lines and body text.
 Top unigrams, bigrams, and trigrams were calculated to identify common linguistic patterns associated with spam content.

 <b> Part 1 - Spam Email Text Cleaning & Tokenization (NLP Preparation) </b>